chuanyao17/Image-Processing-Using-MPI/README.md

-Final project in 2022 Spring
+Final project in 2022 Spring at Hunter.